BenoitDelec/FadalBazooka.github.io/index.md

 -----------------
 ## Conclusion

-Our data story tries to highlight the evolution of gender norms over time and how populations have accepted or not this new uderstanding of the identity of individuals.
-We started with a relatively gender-balanced database, but with an over-representation of the United States and politicians, who are the ones who are most quoted in newspapers on this topic.
+Our data story tried to highlight the evolution of gender norms over time and how populations have accepted or not this new uderstanding of individual's identities.
+We started with a relatively gender-balanced database.
+However, in terms of country of origin and author's occupation, the United States and the politicians are highly represented.
 Our main tool for understanding the evolution of mentalities was sentiment analysis.
-This allowed us to evaluate the evolution of feelings about same-sex marriage and to see that the legalization of same-sex marriage has different impacts in different countries and to contrast these differences clearly, which are due, for example, to cultural differences.
-On the other hand, we have studied the differences in feelings about the lgbt cause according to the profession.
-And clear differences appeared between certain professions such as actors who talk about it in a positive way and lawyers who talk about it in a negative way.
+This allowed us evaluating the evolution of feelings about same-sex marriage and seeing that the legalization of same-sex marriage has different impacts in different countries.
+These differences could be potentially due to cultural differences.
+On the other hand, we have studied the differences in feelings about the LGBT cause according to the occupation.
+Clear differences appeared between certain occupations such as actors being more positive than lawyers.
 Thanks to these results, we can make a first panorama of the evolution of mentalities according to time, country and age of the people quoted.

 -----------------
 ## Attempting a further step: could we predict an author's nationality based on a quote ?